-Removal of non-paid elders from office shall be effected by personal resignation, by disciplinary action in accordance with I Tim 5:19-20 and Gal 6:1, or by consensus of the remaining elders.
+Removal of non-paid elders from office shall be affected by personal resignation or by disciplinary action in accordance with I Tim 5:19-20 and Gal 6:1.
 The need for an additional elder, paid, or non-paid may be recognized by elders or members of the church body.
-The board of elders, in consultation with or in response to members, shall determine if such a need exists; and if so, appoint a man to fulfill that need.
+The board of elders, in consultation with or in response to members, shall determine if such a need exists; and if so, lead the church to appoint a man to fill that need.